 Learn more: The ROI of a virtual assistant

-The trade-off is easy.
+As mentioned above, if you're looking to hire a freelancer, you can find a virtual assistant directly through a job board or marketplace.
+The trade-off is simple.
 When you hire a freelance virtual assistant, you're spending less money but more time and effort managing them.

 The disadvantages of directly hiring freelance virtual assistants are time and risk.